How to Make a Song with Suno

 How to Make a Song: Start Making Your Own Song with Suno

 If you’ve been wondering how to make a song, Suno makes it simple and fast.
-You can start directly in your browser—no installation, no complicated setup, and no prior experience needed.
-Choose Simple mode for quick results, or dive into Custom mode to craft detailed lyrics, define structure, pick instruments, and adjust style.
+You can start directly in your browser: no installation, no complicated setup, and no prior experience needed.
+Choose Simple mode for quick results, or dive into Advanced mode to craft detailed lyrics, define structure, pick instruments, and adjust style.

 Turn your ideas into songs.
 Get started with Suno today for free!